shivam-g10/Gamified-Learning-Tracker/docs/DESIGN_SYSTEM.md

 - Quest Cards with improved button states
 - Search and Filters with collapsible interface
 - Action buttons with clear visual feedback states
+- Challenge Modal with clean interface and focus validation
+- Toast notification system with Sonner integration

 ✅ **Completed Features:**